 Successfully implemented with inclusivity in mind, an intranet improves internal communication, connects a company across locations, helps employees easily find valuable information, simplifies onboarding, provides organizational clarity, and encourages collaboration.

-Our Pick: Staffbase Employee Experience Intranet
+Our Internal Communication Tool of Choice: Staffbase Employee Experience Intranet

 - Mobile first: Staffbase makes your company intranet accessible on the go with a mobile app, downloaded directly from the app stores onto employee phones.